Heather McQuillan

 ABOUT THE AUTHOR

-MCQUILLAN, Heather (1960 - ) is a writer of novels for young people, short fiction and poetry, a teacher of creative writing and former primary school teacher and deputy principal.
+McQuillan, Heather (1960 - ) is a writer of novels for young people, short fiction and poetry, a teacher of creative writing and former primary school deputy principal and teacher.

-She was born in England, but has lived in Christchurch since she was a year old.
+She was born in England, but has lived in New Zealand since she was one year old.
 In Christchurch, McQuillan’s family belonged to a drama group and performed together in annual pantomimes.
 She continued her involvement in theatre, as a Theatresports tutor from 1988-1995, the Court Theatre Education Liaison Office in 1995, and as a University of Canterbury’s Education Plus Dance and Drama Advisor in 2002.

-“When writing for young people I usually start with a ‘What if?’ question,” says McQuillan.
+“When writing for young people I usually start with a ‘What if?’ question,” she says.
 “What if an actor came from another universe?
 What if people believed birds were evil?”

 Nest of Lies was a Storylines Notable Book for 2012.
 It was included in Maryland University’s Environmentalist: Children and Young Adult Books from around the Globe programme, and the Salisbury University’s Read Green programme.